 According to Ecuadorian law, any person that enters the country temporarily is exempt for the payment of any customs duty.
 You will not be required to pay taxes or duties for your luggage, new or used articles that you will use during your trip, and portable items such as photo cameras, video cameras, laptops, radios and CD players.
 The Galapagos Islands does not have customs since there are no international airports.
 In the airport your personal luggage will receive only a minor inspection for things like fruits or seeds that might be introduced to the islands.

-Can you arrange accommodation for me?
+Can you arrange accommodation for me during my vacation?

-Our affiliated hotel reservation agents Agoda.com have a variety of accommodations in Galapagos.
+Our affiliated hotel reservation agents Agoda.com have a variety of holiday accommodations in Galapagos.
 Browse the choices on their website, use their live chat to ask your questions, and then simply use your credit card to make your reservation.

 Locations include Isabela and Santa Cruz Island, where you can benefit from Agoda's 'Low Price Guarantee', so you will always get top-dollar value for money from your hotel package.